nimwunnan/conceptuallabor.com/_texts/how-to-use-theory.md

 ## Conceptual Labor Analysis in a Nutshell

 All work changes.
 Even very simple work -- the kind of thing we call “legwork” -- can contain surprises and challenges.
 Our experience of these changes is what defines our labor.
 Put simply, conventional labor is what we do when we don't have to think critically about these changes, and conceptual labor is what we do when we must.
 We need models when the conventional narrative fails us.
-Conceptual labor analysis begins by Creating a Model of Labor.
+Conceptual labor analysis begins by creating a model of labor.

 #### Conventional vs Conceptual Labor: context is everything